Selling your home to avoid repossession

 If the sale price does not cover the money you owe, you have to pay back the difference.

-You're still responsible for mortgage interest, buildings insurance and maintenance costs until the property is sold.
+You're responsible for these things until the property is sold:

 Selling your home yourself